nicewaytodoit/2048/README.md

   + in order to make it work I would need to, hande each Tile not rerender all
   + styles are hard coded so if I would to increase size of the table this will not work

-- https://keycode.info/ -> 32 is spacebar -> RESET -> HammerJS

-### Fixing Transition for Custom size Grid:
+## Fixing Transition for Custom size Grid:
 + creating fixed tiles
 + creating step circular movement
   + tile must have fixed keyID